tsamaya/generator-bootmap-ef/app/templates/_README.md

 * [ArcGIS Blog](http://blogs.esri.com/esri/arcgis/)
 * [Bootstrap](http://getbootstrap.com/)

-## Known Issues
+## Issues

-???
-Not yet :)
+Find a bug or want to request a new feature?
+Please let us know by submitting an issue.

 ## Contributing to the Generator

 Anyone and everyone is welcome to contribute.
 Original work from [http://github.com/dbouwman/generator-bootmap](http://github.com/dbouwman/generator-bootmap)
-Anyone and everyone is welcome to contribute for this version from esri France [http://github.com/tsamaya/generator-bootmap-ef](http://github.com/tsamaya/generator-bootmap-ef)
+Anyone and everyone is welcome to contribute for this version for Esri France [http://github.com/tsamaya/generator-bootmap-ef](http://github.com/tsamaya/generator-bootmap-ef)

 ## Contributing to `<%= _.slugify(appName) %>`